BretFisher/kubernetes-mastery/slides/assignments/kubectlexpose.md

 - the ping command that we left running will fail,

-- the replica set will notice that it doens't have the right cound of pods and create a replacement pod,
+- the replica set will notice that it doens't have the right count of pods and create a replacement pod,

 - that new pod will have a different IP address (so the `ping` command won't recover).

 ---

-## Assignment: first service
+## Assignment 2: first service

 1. How can we give our Tomcat server a stable address?